 In 2001 the city was joint European Capital of Culture alongside Porto and the legacy can be found in many Rotterdam tourist attractions as well as the many festivals and events that take place throughout the year.

 Rotterdam also has a lively shopping culture, with a diverse range of shopping districts including everything from one-off, boutique offerings to department stores such as Bijenkorf.
 There is also a market in the city centre every Tuesday and Saturday where you can pick up multi-cultural items at a great-value price.

-Rotterdam is well-stocked for hotels and places to stay, whether you’re travelling as a couple, a group or a family, check our accommodation partner
+Rotterdam accommodation is plentiful with lots of hotels and places to stay, Whether you’re travelling as a couple, a group or a family, check our accommodation partner

 booking.com for more details.